-- (4) Nothing in this rule prevents the minister, if present at a general meeting of parishioners, from authorising a person entitled to take part in the meeting or the Regional Bishop or Regional Archdeacon to be chairman - (5) The minister may revoke his authorisation under sub-rule (4) at any time. - (6) The Archbishop may direct the minister and wardens to convene a general meeting of parishioners to consider any recommendation of the Advisory Panel established by the Parish Disputes Ordinance 1999 and the Regional Bishop or other person directed by the Archbishop will chair this general meeting of parishioners.
+- (3) The chairman has a casting vote only. - (4) Nothing in this rule prevents the minister, if present at a general meeting of parishioners, from authorising a person entitled to take part in the meeting or the Regional Bishop or Regional Archdeacon to be chairman. - (5) The minister may revoke his authorisation under sub-rule (4) at any time. - (6) The Archbishop may direct the minister and wardens to convene a general meeting of parishioners to consider any recommendation of the Advisory Panel established by the Parish Disputes Ordinance 1999 and the Regional Bishop or other person directed by the Archbishop will chair this general meeting of parishioners.